scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 The computation protocol works as follows:

-1. The Dapp users requests a computation tasks in one of the following ways.
-The choice usually depends on whether the Dapp stores encrypted values in the state of its contract.
+1. The dApp users requests a computation tasks in one of the following ways (the choice usually depends on whether the dApp stores encrypted values in the state of its contract):

    a.
 Directly from the Enigma Contract by using web3 to invoke the
          *compute* function.

    b.
-By invoking a function of the Dapp Contract which wraps the
+By invoking a function of the dApp Contract that wraps the
          *compute* function of the Enigma Contract.

 2. The Enigma Contract locks the fee (more details below)